 Keeping you safe is our top priority.
-We'll regularly ask you to identify yourself by stating your name and birth date and comparing it to your identification armband.
+We'll regularly ask you to identify yourself by stating your name and birth date and comparing it to your identification wristband.
 This ensures we provide the right treatment, tests and medications during your stay with us.

-Your identification bracelet will contain a barcode.
+Your identification wristband contains a barcode.
 That barcode will be scanned before you're given any medications.

 One of our goals is to prevent the spread of infection to our patients.
-Your health care team will wash their hands with soap and water or use alcohol gel before and after each patient encounter.
-If you have concerns that your health care provider hasn't washed his or her hands, speak up and ask them.
+Your health care team will wash their hands with soap and water or use alcohol gel before and after every patient encounter.
+If you have concerns that your health care provider hasn't washed their hands, speak up and ask them.
 Your physician will also order IV antibiotics before surgery and possibly after your surgery to help prevent surgical site infections.